Carton/MikaLendingBot/docs/installation.rst

 * Windows using Startup Folder:

-    Add a shortcut to ``lendingbot.py`` to the startup folder of the start menu.
+    Add a shortcut to the ``uv run lendingbot`` command to the startup folder of the start menu.
     Its location may change with OS version, but for Windows 8/10 is ``C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp``

 * Linux using systemd: